unparagoned/njsTuya/README.md

 copy the ohtuya.js file from the scripts folder into your openhab2.scrips folder You can also look at the items and rules files for a working setup.

 You have to edit the ohtuya.js file with your devices ip, id and key.
+This involves MIM of the connection.
-Instructions can be found here:
+Instructions can be found here: https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md

 Commands are
 node ohtuya.js ON